Quantum encoder for fixed Hamming-weight subspaces: Experimental and numerical results

 We use the circuit in Fig. \ref{fig:hwk2circuitexamples} for $6$ qubits and Hamming weight $k = 2$, which allows us to encode a data vector of size $d = \binom{6}{2} = 15$.
 This vector corresponds to a discretization of the distribution truncated to the interval $x \in [-2, 2]$.
-For this circuit, the first $4$ parameterized rotations are uncontrolled RBS gates, while the last $10$ RBSs require $1$ control each.
-Each RBS gate is compiled using $2$ CNOT gates, while each controlled-RBS requires $6$ CNOTs (see Tab. \ref{tab:cgRBScompilation} in App. \ref{sec:cnot_compilation}).
-Thus, we expect the initial $4$ data points encoded to be more resilient to the noisy implementation on \textrm{NISQ} devices.
-Furthermore, due to the structure of the hyperspherical coordinate system in Eq. (\ref{eq:hypspherical}), which associates a larger number of sine and cosine factor to the last vector elements than to the initial ones, we expect the last elements to suffer more from hardware noise due to all the previously applied (controlled)-RBS gates.
+For this circuit, the first $4$ parameterized rotations are uncontrolled RBS gates, while the last $10$ $\RBS$s require $1$ control each.
+Each $\RBS$ gate is compiled using $2$ $\CNOT$ gates, while each controlled $\RBS$ requires $6$ $\CNOTs$, leading to a circuit with $68$ $\CNOTs$ in total (see Tab. \ref{tab:cgRBScompilation} in App. \ref{app:compilation_one_gate}).
+However, the \texttt{Aria-1} processor uses the M{\o}lmer-S{\o}rensen ($\operatorname{MS}$) gate as the two-qubit native gate \cite{IONQ}.
+In this case, it is possible to implement one-controlled $R_{y}$ rotations using only one $\operatorname{MS}$ gate.
+This allows us to implement the aforementioned circuit using $48$ $\operatorname{MS}$ gates.